sunnypilot/sunnypilot/docs/ford_model_action_drive_test.md

 Accumulated C1 feedback does not spill into C0.
 The extra target returns to zero as the base heading falls below the cap; applied C0 still follows its 4 m/s slew.
 C2 and C3 remain zero.
 The
-existing output limits, 100 Hz sender, Float32 publication and CAN builder remain in place.
-No opendbc submodule or Panda safety change is required.
+existing output limits, 100 Hz custom sender and Float32 publication remain in place.
+An explicit selection flag distinguishes upstream mode from an invalid experimental command; invalid experimental input cannot switch to upstream.
+The opendbc sender restores upstream behavior when that flag is false.

 See [the overflow specification and validation](ford_c1_overflow.md) and `ford_c1_overflow_validation.json` for current evidence and reproduction